OuhscBbmc/data-science-practices-1/ch-style.md

 ### Semantic Order {#style-naming-semantic}

 For variables including multiple nouns or adjectives, place the more global terms before the more microscopic terms.
-The "bigger" term goes first; the "smaller" terms are nested in the bigger terms.
+The "bigger" term goes first; the "smaller" terms are successively nested in the bigger terms.

 ```r
 # Good: